-- Place the onion, shallot and garlic in a saucepan with the oil, and gently sweat over a low to medium heat for about 5 minutes, or until slightly softened.
+Place the onion, shallot and garlic in a large saucepan with the oil, and gently cook over a low to medium heat for about 5 minutes, or until slightly softened.

-- Add the herbs, and pernod or pastis, if using, and mix with the onion mixture.
+Add the herbs, squeeze of lemon juice and Pernod or pastis, if using, and mix with the onion mixture.

-- Add the washed mussels to the pan, pour over the wine and bring slowly to the boil, then simmer gently whilst stirring.
+Add the prepared mussels to the pan, pour over the wine and bring slowly to the boil, then simmer gently whilst stirring.
 Continue until the mussels have opened – this can take between 2 to 5 minutes.
 Discard any that do not open.